pronob1010/pronob-mozumder/README.md

 [![Youtube](https://img.shields.io/static/v1?label=Daynotes&message=Subscribe&logo=YouTube&color=FF0000&style=for-the-badge)][youtube]

 [youtube]: https://www.youtube.com/c/daynotes?sub_confirmation=1
-<h1 align="center"> Hi 👋, I'm Pronob </h1>
+<h1 align="center"> Hello 👋, I'm Pronob </h1>

-I'm a proactive and responsible person who is ready to take steps for a quality product and always try to be confident about new challenges.
+I'm a proactive software engineer who is ready to take steps for a quality product and always try to be confident about new challenges.
 I'm also eager to learn new things to be resourceful for my next exception.

-- 💻 I **love** coding
+- 💻 I **love** solving new problems.
-- 🔭 I’m currently working on a educational platform.
-Keep your eye for it.
+- 🔭 I’m currently working on **Codeless** Page Builder.
-- 👯 I have successfully worked on production level web projects  front-end and back-end.
+- 💻 I have a bit of experience in web application development.
-- 👯 I’m looking to collaborate on opensource and group projects.
+- 👯 I’m always ready to be a part of any opensource projects.